simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

 Features:

-- add tries to provide useful defaults, using the most similar (by description) recent transaction (filtered by the query, if any) as a template.
+- add tries to provide useful defaults, using the most similar (by description) and nearest-dated transaction (filtered by the query, if any) as a template.
 - You can also set the initial defaults with command line arguments.
 - [Readline-style edit keys](http://tiswww.case.edu/php/chet/readline/rluserman.html#SEC3)
   can be used during data entry.